gchase/re-compare/README.md

 ```

 ## Getting Started
-Suppose we'd like to compare some pattern matching algorithm to other known baselines.
+Suppose we'd like to compare some regex pattern matching algorithm to other known baselines.

-For convenience and familiarity, our running example for this README will use Grep as this "new" pattern matching algorithm we'd like to test, and the built-in "Protien" task.
+For convenience and familiarity, our running example for this README will use Grep as this "new" regex matching algorithm we'd like to test, and the built-in "Protien" task.
-A task is a set of calculations of the type "match regex_x to text_y" (to learn more about how to configure and add your own tasks to re-compare, see [Adding datasets](#adding-algorithms))
+A task is a set of calculations of the type "match regex_x to text_y" (to learn more about how to configure and add your own tasks to re-compare, see [Adding datasets](#adding-datasets))

-Our first step will be to modify Grep's output so that it adhers to Re-Compare's format, and rename Grep to "modified_grep" in order to avoid confusion):
+Our first step will be to modify Grep's output so that it adhers to Re-Compare's format, and rename Grep to "modified_grep" (in order to avoid confusion):
 ```bash
 $ echo "test \n bloop \n test" > test.txt
 $ ./modified_grep test test.txt